 PORK BELLY KAKUNI – Kakuni refers to cubes.
 This dish is Pork Belly braised in a master stock leaving it tender and with hints of apple.
 One of our best-selling items on the menu.

 Yep!
-Stick a fork in me I’m done, I could of just eaten these cubes for the rest of the evening, it no wonder they are a best seller.
-They literally just melted in my mouth and with the sweet sticky sauce, I was in heaven.
+Stick a fork in me I’m done, I could have just eaten these cubes for the rest of the evening, its no wonder they are a best seller.
+They just melted in my mouth and with the sweet sticky sauce, I was in heaven.
 Mmmmm.

 EGGPLANT TEMPURA – Eggplant wedges, battered and served in a sweet tempura sauce.

-Now, I have to admit something, I have never been a fan of Eggplant, no way I have had it before has ever tempted me back to it but this was certainly different.
-I’m not sure what they did but they completely changed it for me, it was crispy with a soft centre I could of quit happily eaten another plate but I was getting a little full at this point.
+Now, I have to admit something, I have never been a fan of Eggplant, no way I have had it before has ever tempted me back to it, but this was indeed different.
+I’m not sure what they did, but they completely changed it for me, it was crispy with a soft centre I could of quite happily eaten another plate, but I was getting a little full at this point.

 CHICKEN KARAAGE – Diced chicken marinated in garlic, ginger, mirin and other sauces then battered and fried.

 What did I say, I was full, couldn’t eat anymore!
 Nonce!
-These were amazing, sweet, sticky, crispy fried goodness, oh my days I think I might of horded the plate because it tasted so good.
-Trust me, order these and your order another plate.
+These were amazing, sweet, sticky, crispy fried goodness, oh my days I think I might have ordered another plate because it tasted so good.
+Trust me, order these and you’ll order another plate.

 CHOCOCHIP COOKIE DOUGH – One of the most popular special desserts we have run.
 It’s a cookie dough recipe with chocolate chip morsels.
 Served 3pcs. with ice cream.